Buckwheat Granola (Oven or Dehydrator)

 Instructions

-• Combine all ingredients in a baking pan and place it in an oven on low-medium heat (approximately 250 Fahrenheit or 120 Celsius).
+• Combine all ingredients in a baking pan and place it in an oven on low heat (approximately 200°F).
 After 45 minutes give it a good stir and check to see how crunchy the buckwheat is.
-If you are using sprouted buckwheat it may take up to two hours before it has fully dried out, but do check it frequently towards the end and stir the granola every so often to avoid it catching.
+If you are using sprouted buckwheat it may take up to four to six hours before it has fully dried out, but do check it frequently towards the end and stir the granola every so often to avoid burning.

-• Alternatively, spread the granola mix out on dehydrator sheets.
-It will take approximately 10-12 hours on a medium setting to become completely crisp.
+• Alternatively, spread the granola mix out on dehydrator sheets and dry at 125°F for approximately 10-12 hours until crisp.

 Notes